Creating a blog comment strategy that can benefit your Websites requires research, a plan and some discipline to stick to the plan.

 Which Blogs To Focus On And Which Blogs To Ignore

 The Blogs we will be focusing on use the built-in WordPress commenting system.
-This means, you are going to ignore Blogs that use Facecook Comments, Disqus, IntenseDebate and other non-built-in commenting systems.
-As well, we will ignore any Blog that does not allow you to add a link to your Website; when you add value to an article by adding a great comment, the Blog in question should give you a link back for your added comment.
+Ignore all blogs that use Facebook, Disqus, IntenseDebate and other non-built-in commenting systems.
+As well, skip the few Websites that do not allow a link back to your Website.

 Researching Blogs In Your Market